mollyim/mollyim-android/README.md

 Molly is open-source, just like Signal, although the app uses Google's proprietary libraries to support some key features.
 Molly-FOSS is the community effort to make it 100% free and open-source.

+Just install the flavor of Molly you prefer to run, and it will replace any previous version.
+The data and settings will be preserved so that you do not have to re-register.

 This table lists the current status of the dependencies:

 | Feature                                | Signal          | Molly            | Molly-FOSS |